 Beatles Paul McCartney and Ringo Starr were announced Jan.
-14 by the Recording Academy as among the latest performers at the upcoming 56th Annual Grammy Awards telecast.
-The Beatles, represented by McCartney and Starr, are also be honored by the Academy with the 2014 Lifetime Achievement Award.
-Today's Grammy announcement said each would be performing, and there was no indication yet they would be performing together, but more details about the awards show are still to be announced.
+14, 2014 by the Recording Academy as among the latest performers at the upcoming 56th Annual Grammy Awards telecast.
+The Beatles, represented by McCartney and Starr, are also to be honored by the Academy with the 2014 Lifetime Achievement Award.
+Today's Grammy announcement said both former Beatles would be performing, and there was no indication yet if they would be performing together, but more details about the awards show are still to be announced.

-Also announced were current Grammy nominees John Legend, Macklemore & Ryan Lewis, Kacey Musgraves, Taylor Swift, and Keith Urban.
-Other special performances include nominee Sara Bareilles together with four-time Grammy winner and 2014 MusiCares Person of the Year Carole King and other performers, presenters and special segments will be announced soon.
+Also announced were current Grammy nominees John Legend, Macklemore & Ryan Lewis, Kacey Musgraves, Taylor Swift and Keith Urban.
+Other special performances include nominee Sara Bareilles together with four-time Grammy winner and 2014 MusiCares Person of the Year Carole King among other performers, presenters and special segments who will be announced soon.

 McCartney will not only be performing, but is also nominated for four Grammy Awards.